 Sebago Lake Water Level

-The gray vertical bars on the chart above represent the lake level range SAPPI must maintain the lake.
+The gray vertical bars on the chart represent the lake level range SAPPI must maintain the lake.
 The red dots represent the lake level.

 To view Sebago Lake (Maine) water level data compared to historical water level information, select a year between 1989 and 2022.
 You may view the water levels in either graphical or tabular form.